JulianWDev/MetData/docs/assignments/three.md

 <iframe src="./embeds/comparison.html" height="400" width="100%" style="border:none"></iframe>
 The BBGA dataset is in blue, the airbnb dataset is in red.

-To see wether or not an airbnb be is also used a as a house we consider the vairbale availabilit_365.
-This variable presumably showes how many days a place is available on airbnb and thus to what extend it is also used for other means.
+To see whether or not an airbnb is also used as a house we consider the variable availabilit_365.
+This variable presumably shows how many days a place is available on airbnb and thus to what extent it is also used for other means.
 ```python
 airbnb_df.hist(column='availability_365', bins=[0, 5, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100, 110, 120, 130, 140, 150, 160, 170, 180, 190, 200, 210, 220, 230, 240, 250, 260, 270, 280, 300, 310, 320, 330, 340, 350, 360, 370])